GridTools/icon_structured_benchmark/icon_structured_slides.md

 - Add interpolation stencil with `c2v` neighbor to see implact in `inlined` versions due to overcomputations
   - `c2v` neighbor will require computing 3 vertices per cell = 3 times the computations
-  - Try `c2v2e2c2v` compressed neighbor in `unstructured` version as well
+  - Try `c2v2e2c2v` compressed neighbor in `indirect` version as well
-- Try `cached` approach for `unstructured` implementation
+- Try `cached` approach for `indirect` implementation
-  - Compute border coordinates for each Thread Block (should be the same as `structured` for our grid)
+  - Compute border coordinates for each Thread Block (should be the same as `strided` for our grid)
     - `per-vertex` ordering should be better due to smaller range of vertices/edges that need to be saved to shared memory
   - Load them to shared memory
 - Try `TMA` implementation